|

 If, with the agreement of the umpire, you remove your racket for any reason, the umpire and your opponent must be given the opportunity to inspect your racket, or its replacement, before the next game starts.

 But what about team matches?
-Is there an official table tennis rule dealing with this?
+Is there a regulation dealing with this?

-If you're playing a team match, your team-mate has to start his match as soon as yours has finished.
+If you're playing a team match, your team-mate has to start his or her match as soon as yours has finished.

-However, if the same player is required to play in successive matches, he may claim an interval of up to five minutes between those matches.
+However, if the same player is required to play in successive matches, he or she may claim an interval of up to five minutes between those matches.

 So, are there any other circumstances in which breaks are allowed?...